aknavj/aknavj.github.io/_posts/2026-02-28-Implementing-Path-tracer-in-CUDA-for-Doom-3.md

 ## Acceleration Structure

 *Doom 3* levels can push hundreds of thousands of triangles, and the BVH must be rebuilt every frame because entities move.
 A CPU build was out of the question — too slow by an order of magnitude.
-This section describes the GPU-parallel LBVH construction and the traversal algorithm used at render time.

-The construction follows Karras's 2012 paper on maximizing parallelism in BVH construction.
-The build decomposes into five phases, each implemented as a separate CUDA kernel (with the exception of the sort, which delegates to Thrust).
+The construction follows Karras's 2012 paper.
+Five phases, each a separate CUDA kernel — except the sort, which delegates to Thrust.

-**Phase 1 — Morton code computation.** Each triangle's centroid is normalized to $[0, 1]$ within the scene's axis-aligned bounding box and encoded into a 30-bit Morton code — 10 bits per axis, interleaved via `expandBits`.
+**Morton codes.** Each triangle's centroid is normalized to $[0, 1]$ within the scene's axis-aligned bounding box and encoded into a 30-bit Morton code — 10 bits per axis, interleaved via `expandBits`.
 This maps three-dimensional spatial proximity to a one-dimensional sort key along a space-filling Z-curve.

-**Phase 2 — Radix sort.** Thrust's `sort_by_key` sorts the Morton codes and their associated triangle indices in parallel.
+**Radix sort.** Thrust's `sort_by_key` sorts the Morton codes and their associated triangle indices in parallel.
 This is the most computationally expensive phase and the one that forces a host synchronization — the CUDA stream must drain before Thrust takes over the default stream.
 Thrust's radix sort is a production-grade GPU primitive; attempting to replace it with a custom implementation would be counterproductive.

-**Phase 3 — Radix tree construction.** An internal node kernel determines the split position for each node using the delta function — `__clz` applied to XOR'd Morton codes, with index-based tiebreaking for duplicates.
+**Radix tree.** An internal node kernel determines the split position for each node using the delta function — `__clz` applied to XOR'd Morton codes, with index-based tiebreaking for duplicates.
 Each internal node receives left and right child pointers.
 Parent pointers are stored for the subsequent bottom-up pass.

-**Phase 4 — Leaf initialization.** A separate kernel writes leaf nodes containing per-triangle bounding boxes, epsilon-padded to prevent grazing-ray intersection misses.
+**Leaf init.** A separate kernel writes leaf nodes containing per-triangle bounding boxes, epsilon-padded to prevent grazing-ray intersection misses.

-**Phase 5 — Bottom-up AABB propagation.** Starting from every leaf, each thread walks up the parent chain.
+**Bottom-up AABBs.** Starting from every leaf, each thread walks up the parent chain.
 An atomic counter per internal node ensures that the second child to arrive computes the union AABB while the first child exits immediately.
 This guarantees that every internal node is visited exactly once.

-The custom kernels execute on a dedicated CUDA stream.
-Thrust's `sort_by_key`, however, forces a stream synchronization and executes on the default stream.
-Every reasonable alternative was attempted.
-This remains the one unavoidable host-side stall in the entire build pipeline.
+The custom kernels run on a dedicated CUDA stream.
+Thrust's `sort_by_key`, however, forces a stream sync and runs on the default stream.
+I tried every reasonable alternative.
+It's the one unavoidable host-side stall in the build pipeline.

 **Traversal.** At render time, each thread performs a stack-based BVH walk with front-to-back child ordering.
 The thread maintains a 128-entry local stack and pushes the nearer child last so it is popped first.
 Listing 2 shows the traversal loop.